Editor's Note: This blog post was updated on August 25, 2020 to reflect new updates.

 Let’s recap recent news on telehealth policies and how The Michael J. Fox Foundation (MJFF) continues to advocate for expanded telemedicine.

-Four months ago, in response to the pandemic, the Centers for Medicare and Medicaid Services (CMS) expanded Medicare coverage for telehealth services.
+Five months ago, in response to the pandemic, the Centers for Medicare and Medicaid Services (CMS) expanded Medicare coverage for telehealth services.
 This change removed geographic restrictions for Medicare telehealth appointments — expanding coverage for people living in urban and rural areas by allowing them to receive care at home instead of unnecessarily traveling to an appointment.

 CMS also expanded the list of services they cover via telehealth, such as routine office visits, preventive health screenings, emergency care, therapeutic exercise and mental health counseling.
 Patients could use telehealth to conduct an e-visit or virtual check-in for a shorter visit.
 CMS allowed patients to use their phones for telehealth for certain services if they did not have access to devices with interactive audio-visual communication.
 Through these expanded flexibilities, patients could have appointments with a wide range of providers including physicians, nurse practitioners, clinical psychologists, licensed clinical social workers, movement disorder specialists, physical therapists, occupational therapists and speech-language pathologists.